John Crichton, 4th Earl Erne: Early life

-Erne was the eldest son of Selina Griselda, Countess Erne (née Beresford) and John Crichton, 3rd Earl Erne of Crom Castle.
+Erne was the eldest son of Selina Griselda, Countess Erne (née Beresford), and John Crichton, 3rd Earl Erne.
 His younger siblings included Col. Hon.
 Charles Frederick Crichton (who married Lady Madeline Taylour, eldest daughter of Thomas Taylour, 3rd Marquess of Headfort), Lt.-Col. Hon.
 Sir Henry George Louis Crichton, the aide de camp to King Edward VII, and Lady Louisa Anne Catherine Crichton.

 His paternal grandparents were Lt.-Col. Hon.
-John Crichton, Governor of Hurst Castle and the former Jane Weldon (a daughter of Walter Weldon).
+John Crichton, Governor of Hurst Castle, and the former Jane Weldon (a daughter of Walter Weldon).
 His father had succeeded to the earldom upon the death of his grand-uncle, Abraham Creighton, 2nd Earl Erne (MP for Lifford from 1790 to 1797 who was declared insane in 1798 and then incarcerated at Brooke House, London, for the next forty years).
 His maternal grandparents were the former Amelia Montgomery (a daughter of Sir William Montgomery, 1st Baronet of Magbie Hill) and the Rev. Charles Cobbe Beresford, Rector of Termonmaguirk.
 His aunt, Anna Beresford, was the wife of Lord John Thynne (third son of Thomas Thynne, 2nd Marquess of Bath).

+There is an 1860 Camille Silvy studio photo of him in the National Portrait Gallery archives: